Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 **Stimulation**

-Although our project has a great prospect, it will cost huge amounts of time and money to fulfill our plan.
-For the sustainable development of our project, it's necessary to gain support from the industry of synthetic biology.
+Although our project has a great prospect, fulfilling our plan will cost huge amounts of time and money.
+For the sustainable development of our project, it's necessary to gain support from the synthetic biology industry.

 We wondered that: